 Stones signs new five-year contract with Manchester City

-Manchester City defender John Stones has signed a four-year contract extension which will keep him at the club until 2026.
+Manchester City defender John Stones has signed a new five-year contract which will keep him at the club until 2026.

 The 27-year-old's current deal was set to expire at the end of the season but he has been rewarded with a new contract after turning around his City career.